 - Place the dipped bread on the hot griddle and cook for 3-4 minutes until golden brown.

-*If you like cinnamon, sprinkle a little extra after placing the bread on the griddle. - Turn over the French toast to cook the other side.
-Let the bread cook until both sides are golden brown.
+*If you like cinnamon, sprinkle a little extra after placing the bread on the griddle. - Turn over the bread to cook the other side, letting it cook until both sides are golden brown.

 You can serve the brioche French toast with just a sprinkle of confectioners’ sugar.